ChiWrite-logo

 Boys School

 I was attending Eke Convent School, an all-girls’ primary school, when my parents decided to withdraw me.
-They sent me to a boys’ school so that I’ll be better prepared to compete for entrance examinations to high schools.
+They sent me to a boys’ school so that I would be better prepared to compete for entrance examinations to high schools.
 My father was a teacher and headmaster, so he knew better in such matters.
 Nonetheless it gave me the impression that boys’ schools were better than girls’ schools.

 I got good grades in the girls’ school.
 It was not a big deal.
 The girls liked me.
 I had many friends.
 In the boys' school, we had a test every Friday.
 The result came out on Monday and we had to sit in class according to the grades we earned.
 I got the best grade.
 The teacher placed me on the prime seat.
 One particular boy, Doherty, “began to find my trouble.”
 I did not know what I did to annoy him, but I felt the resentment.
 He would talk with some boys, and they would laugh and look at me.
 It was all confusing to me.
 Then one day, on a Friday, it happened.